tbullmann/imagesegmentation-tensorflow/docs/2D_3Labels/README.md

 ![Result](Example_2D_3Labels_eval_membranes.jpg)

-Typical values are RAND=0.7850, MI = 0.629 for the membrane label.
+Typical values are RAND = ?????, MI = ????? for the membrane label.
-The segmentation of neurons based on the membrane label (`--segment_by 1`) has an adjusted RAND=0.998, precision = 0.912, recall =	0.962, F-Score = 0.936 and and adjusted RAND error = 0.064.
+The segmentation of individual neurons has an adjusted RAND = ?????, precision = ?????, recall = ?????, F-Score = ????? and and adjusted RAND error = ?????.

-**The membrane label does not fully overlap with the ground truth.
-However, the segmentation of neurons does not depend on minor variation of the membrane outlines.**

 You might want to evaluate the neuron segmentation during the training: